National Youth Wind Ensemble of Great Britain: History

 The ensemble used to rehearse as part of the National Children's Wind Orchestra for the main part, and only occasionally rehearsed as the smaller ensemble group.
-This changed when the group became a separate entity in 1998, although many of the players in the group today have been members of the NCWO prior to their membership of NYWE.
-The ensemble has been conducted since its inception by Phillip Scott, who continues to push the high playing standards with demanding, technical and time-consuming music, leading to the very high standard achieved by the group today.
-Many former members have gone on to pursue careers in musical performance, as soloists or in renowned ensembles around the world.
+This changed when the group became a separate entity in 1998.
+The ensemble was conducted by Phillip Scott.

-Ever since its formation, the ensemble has worked on the principle of a single player to each musical part or voice.
-This approach is unique among British youth wind ensembles performing in the national and international arena, and it has helped NYWE establish an enviable international reputation.
-The group specialises in the performance of music which has appeared during the last twenty years, although music of earlier eras is also performed.
+The ensemble worked on the principle of a single player to each musical part or voice.
+This approach was unique among British youth wind ensembles performing in the national and international arena, and it helped NYWE to establish an international reputation.
+The group specialised in the performance of music which has appeared during the previous 20 years, although music of earlier eras was also performed.

-The band has always used around 40 players.
+The band used around 40 players.
 In 2007, the band had 43 players.

-NYWE has frequented such musical conferences and events such as the WASBE (World Association of Symphonic Wind Bands and Ensembles) Conference in Sweden 2003, and Ireland in 2007.
-It was after NYWE's performance at the 2007 WASBE held at Killarney, Ireland, that the world-renowned conductor, adjudicator and lecturer Timothy Reynish described NYWE as "one of the best wind groups in the world, with a professionalism unique in the UK and I would guess anywhere".
-At the WASBE 2007 Conference the ensemble gave breathtaking performances of the very demanding Philip Grange clarinet concerto "Sheng Sheng Bu Shi" featuring soloist Sarah Williams (former Young Musician of the Year finalist), "Diaghilev Dances" by Kenneth Hesketh and the world premiere of Joseph Phibbs's "The Spiralling Night", before finishing their programme with a stunning performance of Michael Ball's "Omaggio".
+NYWE frequented such musical conferences and events such as the WASBE (World Association of Symphonic Wind Bands and Ensembles) Conference in Sweden 2003, and Ireland in 2007.
+It was after NYWE's performance at the 2007 WASBE held at Killarney, Ireland, that conductor, adjudicator, and lecturer Timothy Reynish described NYWE as "one of the best wind groups in the world, with a professionalism unique in the UK and I would guess anywhere".
+At the WASBE 2007 Conference the ensemble gave performances of the very demanding Philip Grange clarinet concerto "Sheng Sheng Bu Shi" featuring soloist Sarah Williams (former Young Musician of the Year finalist), "Diaghilev Dances" by Kenneth Hesketh, and the world premiere of Joseph Phibbs's "The Spiralling Night", before finishing their programme with Michael Ball's "Omaggio".

-Throughout its time NYWE has performed several world premieres of high-profile pieces.
-NYWE regularly commissions world-renowned composers, most recently Joseph Phibbs, Michael Torke, Jacques Cohen and Anthony Bailey.
-In July 2009, NYWE gave the world premiere of Cloud Atlas, a major new work by Philip Grange, based on the 2004 Man Booker Prize shortlisted novel by David Mitchell at the 2009 Cheltenham Music Festival on 12 July 2009.
+NYWE regularly commissions world-renowned composers, such as Joseph Phibbs, Michael Torke, Jacques Cohen, and Anthony Bailey.
+In July 2009, NYWE gave the world premiere of Cloud Atlas, a major new work by Philip Grange, based on the 2004 Man Booker Prize shortlisted novel by David Mitchell, at the 2009 Cheltenham Music Festival on 12 July 2009.

 NYWE attended the 2011 WASBE held in Taiwan, where they performed Percy Grainger's The Immovable Do, "The Ciphering C," Richard Rodney Bennett's Trumpet Concerto (Huw Morgan, soloist), Anthony Gilbert's Dream Carousels, Chiu-Yu Chou's Dream Sun on the Sea, and Philip Grange's Cloud Atlas.

 NYWE's final concert was at Saffron Hall in April 2018.